hat-open/hat-event/docs/event.rst

 these events are sent, server sends `MsgSynced` message in order to signalize the client that synchronization phase ended.

-All events created (by the Event Server with running syncer server) after the `MsgReq` (and before `MsgSynced`) are not included in the synchronization phase.
+All events created (by the Event Server with running Syncer Server) after the `MsgReq` (and before `MsgSynced`) are not included in the synchronization phase.
 They are buffered on the server side and sent to client only after the `MsgSynced` message, using the same `MsgEvents` message.
-In the remaining life of the connection between syncer server and client, only `MsgEvents` messages are sent from server to a client in order to notify client with the new Events.
+In the remaining life of the connection between Syncer Server and client, only `MsgEvents` messages are sent from server to a client in order to notify client with the new events.
 All events in one `MsgEvents` message always belong to the same session.

 .. todo::